 To protect the identity of participants in the virtual recording, most video conferencing platforms have a step-by-step process on how to change one's name or remove one's name from the account.
 In some instances, a user can remove their name while a meeting is being recorded.

 Editing Your Video to Meet Uploading Requirements

 The individual video segment(s) that you will submit as evidence cannot be edited.
 If the segments within your recording appear to have been edited, the entire task will receive a score of zero.
 Depending on your video output file, you may need to make changes to your video file.
-In order to meet the requirements for uploading into the online submission system, you may have to:
+To meet the requirements for uploading into the online submission system, you may have to:

 - combine multiple video clips/segments into one file

 - reduce the video file size

 - convert file to an acceptable file type

 Video editing software may be needed to get the file ready for upload.
 There are a number of free video editing software programs available on the internet.
 When searching, make sure you find the official manufacturer’s website to download the software.
 See the Video section of the Submission System User Guide for links to video-editing software.

 If your file meets the system requirements and you are still unable to upload, please contact Customer Service for assistance.